-As already mentioned, in May 2013 the three active substances used in the Company's lead product, 3AEY, were approved for use in plant protection products by the European Commission under Regulation (EC) No. 1107/2009 within the EU and this approval came into effect on 1st December 2013.
+In May 2013 the three active substances used in the Company's lead product, 3AEY, were approved for use in plant protection products by the European Commission under Regulation (EC) No. 1107/2009 within the EU and this approval came into effect on 1st December 2013.

-Whilst the EU granted approval for Eden's three active substances, certain additional confirmatory data were requested to be submitted and this will lead to further investment of around £500k over the next 12 months.
+Whilst the EU granted approval for Eden's three active substances, certain additional confirmatory data were requested to be submitted and this work is on-going and is due to be completed by 30th November 2015.